williamtroup/Heat.js/README.md

 - 12 language translations available!
 - Trend types allows data to be split up and viewed separately.
 - Customizable tooltips.
+- 7 themes available (for dark and light mode).
 <br />
 <br />